luiscarlosgph/how-to/intel-mkl/README.md

    $ sudo apt install intel-basekit
    ```

-   If you want all the Intel openAPI packages, run this instead: `$ sudo apt install intel-basekit intel-hpckit intel-iotkit intel-dlfdkit intel-aikit intel-renderkit`
+   If you want all the Intel openAPI packages, run this instead:

+      ```bash
+      $ sudo apt install intel-basekit intel-hpckit intel-iotkit intel-dlfdkit intel-aikit intel-renderkit
+      ```